Opinion | Behind Tucker Carlson and J.D. Vance, a revolt against the GOP unfolds

 What all this amounts to is this: The New Right breaks with the long-enduring libertarian-plutocratic streak in GOP economic orthodoxy.
 Many New Rightists agree that we can and should use government power to reconfigure markets to achieve better social outcomes.

 This view has crossover potential with progressivism.
-Collaborations might include an expanded child tax credit and various types of industrial policy to secure positive social ends, such as rebuilding left-behind non-metropolitan economies.
+Collaborations might include an expanded child tax credit and various types of industrial policy to secure positive social ends, such as rebuilding left-behind nonmetropolitan economies.

 But if we’re going to invest substantial government resources in buoying traditional families — as a public good that’s essential to human flourishing — why not invest far more extensive social resources in other baseline goods essential to such flourishing, such as universal health care and education?